lucifudge/ephineafixer/README.md

 **Usage**:
 - Save anywhere.
-Right-click and "Run With Powershell".
+Right-click and "Run With Powershell"
 - On launch, will automatically check for some game breaking settings (full list of fixes below), offers fix with Yes/No dialog
 - Click "AUTO WHITELIST" to exclude the EphineaPSO folder from Windows Defender, exclude psobb.exe from Windows DEP and prompt user to set psobb.exe to High Priority
 - If "AUTO WHITELIST" is disabled: click "MANUAL WHITELIST" and navigate to your EphineaPSO install directory to perform above "AUTO WHITELIST" changes